chrisosaurus/icarus/docs/coding.md

      */
     unsigned int foo(void);

-TODO: decide on wording 'on failure' vs 'on error' (228 vs 136 occurrences respectively at time of writing).
+note that the wording 'on failure' is preferred over 'on error'